DP-080: Transact-SQL Querying Course Outline

 This course has not yet been approved by the New Hampshire Department of Education.
 Please contact us for an update on when the class will be available in New Hampshire.

-This course will teach the basics of Microsoft's dialect of the standard SQL language: Transact-SQL.
+This two-day course will teach the basics of Microsoft's dialect of the standard SQL language: Transact-SQL.
 Topics include both querying and modifying data in relational databases that are hosted in Microsoft SQL Server-based database systems, including: Microsoft SQL Server, Azure SQL Database and, Azure Synapse Analytics.

 This course can be valuable for anyone who needs to write basic SQL or Transact-SQL queries.
 This includes anyone working with data as a data analyst, a data engineer, a data scientist, a database administrator or a database developer.
 It can also be useful for others peripherally involved with data, or wanting to learn more about working with data such as solution architects, students and technology managers.

 Write SELECT statements to retrieve columns from one or more tables

 Sort and filter selected data